droidian-surya/device-page/docs/README.md

 - Format userdata as ext4 from inside the recovery or via fastboot: `fastboot format:ext4 userdata`.

 - Sideload droidian-rootfs-api29gsi-arm64-xxxxxxxx.zip.
+- Sideload droidian-adaptation-garden.zip
 - Now boot into your device.
-- *The first boot will take a while*.
+- *The first boot will take a while.*

 ## Notes
 - The default password is `1234`.
-- Xiaomi has not updated their kernel source tree and as a result some models of 9A and 9C have non functional display panels without kernel.
+- Xiaomi has not updated their kernel source tree and as a result some models of 9A and 9C have non functional display panels with our kernel.
 - **Droidian GSIs are experimental!
 Bugs and missing features are expected.**

 ## Bugs